 - We have increased pressures toward marketing accountability for revenue leading us to hire analytically-oriented individuals and data scientists.

 - Content has become king.
 To drive engagement with our prospects we need relevant, educational content.
 This explains why content accounts for 30% of the marketing budget.
 (Source: “2014 B2B Content Marketing Benchmarks, Budgets and Trends—North America” – Content Marketing Institute and MarketingProfs.)

 Let’s set aside the areas that have not changed much, but are still required: product marketing, product management, channel alliances, research/competitors, analyst relations.

-Instead, let’s focus our attention on the three newer areas:
+Instead, let’s focus our attention on the three newer areas as outlined above: